salto-io/salto/packages/cli/README.md

-# salto - CLI
+# Salto - CLI

-### TODO high-level description of the project's goal
+This project is the command line interface for Salto.

 ### Download prebuilt executable binary releases

-Salto is releasing a prebuilt executable binary for all major operating systems.
+Salto is releasing a prebuilt executable binary of the CLI for all major operating systems.
 The prebuilt binaries are built using [`webpack`](https://github.com/webpack/webpack) and [`nexe`](https://github.com/nexe/nexe).

 > TODO specific instructions on how to download